juliaguiar/Projeto-P1/README.md

 ## Platform Compatibility

+- The code uses Allegro 4, which is an older version of the Allegro library.
+- Allegro 4 may not be fully supported or easily installable on all platforms, especially on macOS.
-- The code uses Windows-specific Allegro extensions (`winalleg.h`), so it currently only compiles and runs on Windows.
+- The project is primarily tested and intended to run on Windows.
-- Running or compiling on macOS or Linux will likely cause errors due to platform-specific dependencies.
+- Running or compiling on macOS or Linux might require additional configuration or may not work as expected.

 ## Running the Project

 To build and run the project on Windows:

-1. Install Allegro 5 and its dependencies.
+1. Install Allegro 4 and its dependencies.
 2. Compile using a compatible compiler (e.g., MSVC, MinGW).
 3. Run the executable.

 ## Contribution and Portability

-Contributions to improve cross-platform compatibility are welcome.
-If you want to adapt the project to macOS or Linux, please feel free to submit a pull request.
+Contributions to improve cross-platform compatibility or upgrade to Allegro 5 are welcome.
+Feel free to submit pull requests.